Behind the white coat a writer is bursting to escape.

 It seemed to take an age.
 Around him the sound of the machines breathing for Danni and all the other patients went on as rhythmically as ever, but none of the watchers were breathing.
 Jim leaned forwards, bending down slightly to be able to look at a better angle; surely the shadow under her top eyelid had got wider.
 Another millimetre and there’d be a hint of white.
 He could feel everyone else willing it on, and then he saw a glimpse of a tiny circle of colour; the smallest hint of Danni’s blue eyes.

-‘Danni love’ said Val, ‘if you can see me try to blink.
+Jim could only see the back of Val’s head, but the stiffening muscles told him she’d seen it too.
+He felt everyone around him breathe again.‘Danni love’ said Val, ‘if you can see me try to blink.
 I know it’s silly asking you to shut your eyes when you’ve only just opened them, but try love.
 We need to know you’re awake in there, don’t be frightened, we know what’s wrong, you’re going to get better, just blink for me love, blink now if you can see me.’

 Jim didn’t need to see Val’s face to know there were tears running down her cheeks, but that didn’t matter; all that mattered now were two eyelids.